The Omen: Plot

-Robert calls Kathy in hospital to tell her she must leave London.
-Before she can do so, Mrs. Baylock throws her to her death from a window.
-Robert and Keith meet Antichrist expert Carl Bugenhagen who says if Damien is the true Antichrist, he will bear a birthmark in the shape of three sixes.
+Robert calls Katherine in the hospital to tell her that she must leave London.
+Before she can do so, Mrs. Baylock throws Katherine to her death from the window of her room.
+Robert and Keith travel to meet with Antichrist exorcism expert Carl Bugenhagen in Jerusalem, who says that if Damien is the true Antichrist, he will bear a birthmark in the shape of three sixes.
 Carl gives Robert seven daggers with which to kill Damien on hallowed ground.
-Thorn refuses to do so, but Keith remains convicted in their task.
-Afterwards, Keith is decapitated by a sheet of glass.
-Robert then reluctantly accepts his task.
+Robert refuses to do so, but Keith remains convinced of its necessity.
+Shortly afterward, Keith is decapitated by a sheet of glass from a truck.
+Horrified, Robert reluctantly accepts his task.

-Robert finds the birthmark on the sleeping Damien's scalp and is attacked by Mrs. Baylock, whom he stabs to death.
-Armed with the daggers, Robert drives Damien to a cathedral.
+Robert finds the birthmark on the sleeping Damien's scalp and is attacked by Mrs. Baylock, whom he fatally stabs.
+Armed with the daggers, Robert drives Damien to a local cathedral.
 His erratic driving draws the attention of the police.
-Robert drags a screaming Damien onto the altar to kill him, but is shot to death by police before he can do so.
+Robert drags a screaming Damien onto the altar to kill him and begs God to forgive him, but the police arrive on the scene and shoot him as he brandishes the dagger.

-The double funeral of Kathy and Robert is attended by the U.S. President and the First Lady, who have Damien with them.
-Damien turns and smiles at the camera.
+A double funeral is attended by the U.S. President and the First Lady.
+As the camera pans out, it is revealed that the funeral is Robert's and Katherine's.
+Meanwhile, Damien, standing with the first couple, turns and smiles at the camera.